thiagokokada/blog/posts/2024-08-13/01-abusing-makefiles-for-fun-and-profit.md

 responsible to do some transformations in the Markdown files before posting.

-While I could manage everything by just using `go` CLI and a few other *nix commands, to make it easier to manager everything I have the following [`Makefile`](https://github.com/thiagokokada/blog/blob/527466a2a7c8baae532281bff5db3f0695f018cb/Makefile):
+While I could manage everything by just using `go` CLI and a few other *nix commands, to make it easier to manage everything I have the following [`Makefile`](https://github.com/thiagokokada/blog/blob/527466a2a7c8baae532281bff5db3f0695f018cb/Makefile):

 ```Makefile